Interpretation of Testamentary Dispositions

 The legal interpretation follows a clear system, which results both from § 553 ABGB and from numerous special standards:

-The focus is on the actual will of the testator.
-This must at least be hinted at in the text.
-Since the 2017 reform, the law expressly allows circumstances outside the disposition to be taken into account.
-These include previous wills, letters or conversations with trusted persons.
+The actual will of the testator is paramount.
+This must be at least hinted at in the text.
+Since the 2017 reform, the law explicitly permits considering circumstances outside the disposition itself.
+These include previous wills, letters, or conversations with trusted persons.

-First of all, the literal meaning must be assumed, whereby not only the general meaning counts.
-What is decisive is how the deceased actually used certain terms.
-If someone regularly understood only the house, but not his accounts, under “possession”, this personal language is decisive.
+Initially, the literal meaning must be assumed, although not only the general meaning counts.
+It is crucial how the deceased actually used certain terms.
+If someone regularly understood “possessions” to mean only the house, but not their accounts, this personal linguistic usage is decisive.

 Wherever possible, the disposition should be interpreted in such a way that it remains effective.
-Even incomplete or untechnical formulations should lead as far as possible to the result desired by the testator.
-Complete invalidity is only possible if no sustainable will can be reconstructed from the text.
+Even incomplete or untechnical formulations should, if possible, lead to the result desired by the testator.
+Complete invalidity is only considered if no viable will can be reconstructed from the text.

 If the true will cannot be determined, statutory rules of interpretation apply.
-These include statutory rules of doubt in the case of unclear wills.
+These include statutory rules of doubt for unclear wills.

 If a will is formulated imprecisely or ambiguously, certain statutory rules help to interpret the content correctly.
 These so-called rules of doubt only apply if the will of the deceased is not clearly recognizable and no clear interpretation is possible.